baytelman/backend-interview/README.md

 The least code you submit, the better.

-This doesn't mean your code should be in a single line – It means you should not implement you should **not implement features not required explicitely**.
+This doesn't mean your code should be in a single line – It means you should **not implement features not required explicitely**.

 Coding more than required will make you waste time, and will make us waste time.
 Please, don't.